robertherdzik/RHPlaceholder/README.md

 ```

 ## Usage
 WOW... it is soo easy to use 🙊!
-Base integration with you storyboard VC will take couple minutes 💥
+Base integration with your storyboard VC will take couple minutes 💥

 ### Base Usage
 just create instance const of `Placeholder` in your `ViewController`: